xtrul/motioncam-player/PROJECT_OVERVIEW.md

-Project Name: MCRAW Player
+Project Name: MotionCam Player

 ---

 🎯 What It Is:
-MCRAW Player is a modern C++ desktop application built for viewing, decoding, and playing `.mcraw` video files (raw video from MotionCam and similar tools).
+MotionCam Player is a modern C++ desktop application built for viewing, decoding, and playing `.mcraw` video files (raw video from MotionCam and similar tools).
 It will use:
 - **C++17**
 - **Qt 6** (Widgets + OpenGL)
 - **OpenGL 4.3+** (compute shader pipeline)